seachicken/inga/README.md

 ### Options

-`--front-path <string>`

-Relative path of the front-end project to be analyzed.

-`--back-path <string>`
+`--root-path <string>`

-Relative path of the back-end project to be analyzed.
+Relative path of the project to be analyzed, so if you do not give this option, it defaults to the command execute path.

 `--exclude <string>`